 I also have some collaborations with agencies and universities outside of New York and am willing to consult on interesting projects including diagnostic testing, test development, statistical analysis, and field studies.
 Some of the themes I’m interested in are exploring the public trust responsibilities of agencies in addressing wildlife health as part of their mandate to protect both present and future resources.

 I enjoy educating wildlife professionals and the public about wildlife health and understanding the contributing factors to disease outbreaks.
-Students (undergraduate, graduate, and DVM) interested in wildlife health are welcome to contact me about mentorship and research opportunities.
+Students (undergraduate, graduate, and DVM) interested in wildlife health are welcome to contact me about opportunities for mentorship and research.

 In general, I think wildlife health needs to move from an attitude of helplessness or apathy to a precautionary principle (prevent introduction of new pathogens that may represent a risk for wildlife without delaying action until scientific consensus is available) that involves all affected parties and examines a suite of options for risk mitigation.